Rushmore75/FTB-Library-Legacy/README.md

 You probably also want to add "required-after:ftblib" or "after:ftblib" in your @Mod's dependencies.
 Most of the APIs don't need hard dependency, but things like GUIs won't work without FTBLib loaded

+### NOTE:
+openjdk 1.8 DOES NOT WORK!
+It doesn't include javafx. use oricale's jdk instead